Tanners (company)

 Tanners Wines Ltd (also known as Tanners Wine Merchants or simply Tanners) is a family-owned independent wine merchants company based in Shrewsbury, Shropshire, England.

 History

 Tanners was established by William Tanner, a sea captain, hence the company’s logo of a ship’s decanter.
 Records exist of his voyages as far afield as Chile and Australia.
 The family were also well known breeders of Shropshire sheep and Hereford cattle.

-It appears that Wiiliam Tanner was not the only Tanner in the alcohol trade in the mid- to late-1800s.
+It appears that William Tanner was not the only Tanner in the alcohol trade in the mid- to late-1800s.
 For instance, the Winchester wine merchant partnership between F. A. Roberts and E. Tanner was dissolved in 1886.
 In 1884 and 1885, published listings for "John Tanner, wine and spirit merchant" as an authorized agent for Southmolton appeared.
 In 1888, "Messrs.
 H. and E. Tanner, wine merchants" obtained a license for a new warehouse in Shrewsbury to replace their existing one.